phillip-kruger/phillip-kruger.github.io/_posts/2019-09-23-proposed_namespace_jakarta_ee.md

 # Decouple the brand from the specification.

-At the moment all specifications under MicroProfile uses the namespace (or package name) `org.eclipse.microprofile` and as mentioned the proposal for Jakarta EE is `jakarata`.
+At the moment all specifications under MicroProfile uses the namespace (or package name) `org.eclipse.microprofile` and as mentioned the proposal for Jakarta EE is `jakarta`.
 Similar the `groupId` and `artifactId` of both of these contains the "brand" name (Jakarta or MicroProfile).

 ![curent](/images/Proposed_namespace_Jakarta/current.png)